techy-robot/wakapi-anyide/README.md

 wakapi-anyide tells the WakaTime server:

-- your OS that you are using wakapi-anyide (`wakatime/unset (Linux-none-none) wakapi-anyide-wakatime/unset`)
+- your OS and that you are using wakapi-anyide (`wakatime/unset (Linux-none-none) wakapi-anyide-wakatime/unset`)
 - an anonymised hostname based off of your computer's name (`anonymised machine 749f8c4e`)
 - the relative path of the files you change (`./wakatime_anyide/__init__.py`)
 - the estimated time you have spent